|Responsible University Administrator:||Vice Provost for Academic Affairs|

 |End of Policy Date:||N/A|

-This policy is required for the effective communication of the university’s policy regarding research approval.
+This policy is required for the effective communication of university policy regarding voice service.

 All members of The University of Southern Mississippi community.

 1.1.
 Existing voicemails will be deleted, and the service will be reset under the department.

 1.2.
 Departments will not be allowed to check prior voicemail messages of a former employee without written consent from the employee.

 1.3.
 To avoid additional monthly charges, send an email to firstname.lastname@example.org, and services will be deactivated within five (5) business days of notification.